marioy47/blog-site/posts/jsdoc-intro-and-tutorial/index.md

 So I just been tasked with documenting a fairly large JavaScript project where almost none of it's functions or clases have any comments and there is no information on what the function's parammeters do.

-So I took this opportunity to learn more about [JSDoc](https://jsdoc.app/) and its ability to document elements so so the _IDE_ recognizes them in a better way.
+So I took this opportunity to learn more about [JSDoc](https://jsdoc.app/) and its ability to document elements so the _IDE_ recognizes them in a better way.
 Also, wanted to create API documents and tutorials right from the source code, without the need of creating a separate project for it.

 ## TOC